Ugo Tognazzi: Career

-Personal life
+Personal life and death

+Tognazzi had various relationships during his life, being married to actresses Margarete Robsahm and later Franca Bettoia.
+He had four children from three different women: his sons Ricky Tognazzi (b.
+1955) and Gianmarco Tognazzi (b.
+1967) are actors; another son, Thomas Robsahm (b.
+1964), is a Norwegian film director and producer; his daughter, Maria Sole Tognazzi (b.
+1971), is also a film director.

 Ugo Tognazzi died of a brain hemorrhage in Rome in 1990, although there were rumors that his chronic depression led to suicide.
 He is buried in the cemetery of Velletri.

-His sons Ricky Tognazzi (b.
-1955) and Gianmarco Tognazzi (b.
-1967) are actors.
-Another son, Thomas Robsahm (b.
-1964), is a Norwegian film director and film producer.
-His daughter, Maria Sole Tognazzi (b.
-1971), is also a film director.